 A number of other clinical trials for patients with colorectal cancer can be found here.

-The following are studies enrolling people with advanced endometrial cancer.
+The following studies are enrolling people with advanced endometrial cancer.

 - NCT03607890: Nivolumab and Relatlimab in Advanced MSI-H Cancers Resistant to Prior PD-(L)1 Inhibitor.
-This study will evaluate the safety, effectiveness, and tolerability of the drugs nivolumab and relatlimab in patients with high (MSI-H) resistant to prior PD-(L)1 therapy.
+This study will evaluate the safety, effectiveness, and tolerability of the drugs nivolumab and relatlimab in patients with -high (MSI-H) resistant to prior PD-(L)1 therapy.